JerBoon/vecspace/README.md

 the object hierarchy.

 Further general constructors will allow you to, say, build a table (use your imagination) from 5 simple cuboid objects, and then be able to simply say "rotate my table" in a single statement.
+(And or course, the table itself can have a bounding sphere container)